prajithmalepati/Obsidian_Vault/Databricks/Delta Lake.md

 - you can use `INSERT INTO` to atomically append new rows to an existing data table.
 This allows for incremental updates to existing tables, which is more efficient than overwriting each time.
 - Note that insert into does not have any built in guarantees to prevent inserting same records multiple times.
 Re-executing the same command would add the same records to the target table, resulting in duplicate records
-- This is where `MERGE INTO` comes into picture. `MERGE INTO` upserts from a source table, view or a dataframe into a Delta table using the `MERGE` SQL operation.
+- This is where `MERGE INTO` comes into picture. `MERGE INTO` upserts from a source table, view or a DataFrame into a Delta table using the `MERGE` SQL operation.
 - `MERGE INTO` updates, inserts and delete in a single transaction.
 - multiple conditionals can be added in addition to the matching fields.